Crash during Omaha police pursuit sends three to hospital

 Two of the occupants were transported in critical condition, according to a Douglas County 911 dispatcher.
 The third was said to be in serious condition.

 The crash occurred about 2 a.m. near 30th Street and Sorensen Parkway.
-Police were in pursuit of the vehicle following a report of an assault near 35th and Spring Streets.
+Police had been in pursuit of the vehicle following a report of an assault near 35th and Spring Streets.

 Get local news delivered to your inbox!